b-lukaszuk/BS_wJ_eng/contents/regex.md

 The new elements here are `()` and `\number` which are capture groups and back-references, respectively.
-Therefore, `(\d{3})` in regex (`r""`) means capture any three numbers in a row and remember them whereas `\1` in substitution (`s""` - denotes a substitution string that may use meta-characters) is for use the first captured and remembered group (by analogy `\2` is for the second captured group and `\3` is for the third).
+Therefore, `(\d{3})` in regex (`r""`) means capture any three numbers in a row and remember them, whereas `\1` in substitution (`s""` - denotes a substitution string that may use meta-characters) means: use the first captured and remembered group (by analogy `\2` is for the second captured group and `\3` is for the third).

 #### Example 4